This post may contain affiliate links. See our disclosure policy for details.

 Whether you’re on vacation or planning an educational trip (why not both?) you’ll love the sights and attractions in Florida.
-I’ve gathered our favorite, most family friendly, and educational field trips around the state.
+Read on for the best Florida Field Trips for kids!

 The Florida Aquarium